-There is so much more I’m concerned about these days than my appearance: God and whether I’m getting my act together so that he’ll welcome me into heaven some day, tending to my friends, does my family know how much I love them, writing, getting published and earning money, Alex and everything that goes with having a husband in my life, ethics and morality in our country, world peace, suicide bombers, and wars going on too long in the Middle East, damaged children carrying guns into our schools as a solution to real or imagined problems… so much to think about.
+There is so much more I’m concerned about these days than my appearance.
+God and whether I’m getting my act together so that he’ll welcome me into heaven some day.
+Tending to my friends and my family.
+Do they know how much I love them?
+Writing, getting published, and earning money,.Alex and everything that goes with having a husband in my life.
+Ethics and morality in our country, world peace, suicide bombers, and wars going on too long in the Middle East.
+Damaged children carrying guns into our schools as a solution to real or imagined problems….
+So much to think about.

 The last time I was there Dawn commented that, “Most people have their original hair color with streaks of white in it.
 You have white/silver/gray/black with streaks of red in it.”
 The auburn tresses are still a part of who I am—inside and out.
-I’m getting the biggest kick out of the shades I see.

 I’ve been getting curious reactions from people as I’ve let my hair go from its fake auburn to its natural whatever colors these are on my head.